 Besides the great views of the Manhattan, if you head to East River State Park in the warmer months, you can enjoy the Smorgasburg on Saturdays at the park.
 You can dine on a variety of local eats at this famed weekly food festival filled with vendors selling both sweet and savory cuisine.
 If you're a cook, bring some food to grill at the barbecue area or pack a picnic and enjoy a leisurely meal.

-Directions: To get to East River State Park, take the L train to Bedford Avenue, and walk towards the river to Berry Street.
+- Directions: To get to East River State Park, take the L train to Bedford Avenue, and walk towards the river to Berry Street.
 Pass Berry Street, Wythe Avenue, and Kent Avenue.
 You'll find the entrance to the Park on Kent Avenue between N. 9th Street and N.10th Street.
-(See Map)

 In order to board the East River Ferry, which makes stops in Brooklyn as well as Manhattan, exit the East River State Park and enter the Brooklyn Flea grounds directly next door.
-You will see a pier with a loading dock for the Ferry and a sign listing all the pick up and drop off times for the day.
-A one-way ticket costs $4.
-Monthly passes are available.
-The Ferry is fantastic way to see more of Brooklyn and Manhattan and is highly recommended for tourists.
+You will see a pier with a loading dock for the Ferry and a sign listing all the pickup and drop off times for the day.
+One-way tickets and monthly passes are available.
+The Ferry is a fantastic way to see more of Brooklyn and Manhattan and is highly recommended for tourists.

 Edited by Alison Lowenstein